 - Has a spouse or partner, family member or friend to rely on if they have a serious problem

 - Data for two of the measures in this domain are sourced from the Understanding Society Longitudinal Study.

-- In terms of the first measure, those living with or married to a partner are asked to rate their happiness in their relationship on a scale from "extremely unhappy" to "perfect".
-The proportion of NI respondents indicating that they were fairly or extremely unhappy was 3.6% in 2015/16.
+- In terms of the first measure, those living with or married to a partner are asked to scale their happiness in their relationship on a scale from "extremely unhappy" to "perfect".
+The proportion of UK respondents indicating that they were fairly or extremely unhappy was 3.6% in 2015/16.
 A comparable figure for Northern Ireland is not available as the sample size is too small for a reliable estimate, however in 2013/14 6.6% of NI respondents indicated that they were in a fairly or extremely unhappy relationship (UK, 8.3% in 2013/14).

 Do you want to know more? – Office for National Statistics Wellbeing.